DanielSima/dotfiles/meta/configs/README.md

     Setup Rclone remote.

+    Create a file `/secrets/discord` containing the URL of your Discord server webhook.

 - **What Does it Do:**

     Creates a service and timer that runs the off-site backup on a regular basis.